Group of working professionals in a meeting discussing a project.

 Your AGI is important for tax purposes, but your gross income can play a role financially in other ways.
 Your income may be a factor in determining what credit cards you qualify for.

-As part of the credit card application process, some credit card issuers may ask for your gross income or your net income (how much you bring home after taxes, insurance, and retirement contributions are taken out from your paycheck).
+As part of the credit card application process, some credit card issuers may ask for your gross income or your net income.
+Your net income is how much you bring home after you pay taxes, insurance, and retirement contributions from your paycheck.
 Keep this in mind if you’re applying for a new credit card.

-Your AGI plays a vital role in determining the size of your tax bill or even your refund.
+Your adjusted gross income plays a vital role in determining the size of your tax bill or even your refund.
 It gives the IRS more insight into your finances than your gross income alone.
 Many specific adjustments or deductions could affect your taxable income.
-Understanding how they work can help you better prepare when tax season comes around.
+Understanding how they work can help you prepare when tax season comes around.

 Next steps